Issues of Access, Transparency and Efficiency

 USCIS does not provide quality service in searching for, locating, or releasing historical records.

 • The wait time for an Index Search now takes 7 times longer than in 2020.
 The wait time for record copies takes 5.5 times longer.
-Based on current numbers, an Index Search followed by a Records Request can take nearly 3 years to complete.6
+Based on current numbers, an Index Search followed by a Records Request can take nearly 3 years to complete.7

-• Despite announcing numerous efforts to reduce processing backlogs, USCIS fails to explain how it plans to reduce the Genealogy Program’s backlog – even after multiple requests to the Office of Public Engagement for information.
+• Despite announcing numerous efforts to reduce processing backlogs, USCIS fails to explain how it plans to reduce the Genealogy Program's backlog -- even after multiple requests to the Office of Public Engagement for information.

-• The Genealogy Program provides letters to individuals when a record is missing, claiming ongoing records reconciliation and auditing procedures – and yet can provide no data whatsoever on these auditing procedures or projects.
+• The Genealogy Program provides letters to individuals when a record is missing, claiming ongoing records reconciliation and auditing procedures -- and yet can provide no data whatsoever on these auditing procedures or projects.

 • Visa Files and Registry Files, became eligible for transfer to NARA in April 2019.
 USCIS is not abiding by the records schedules it agreed to, and does not seem to work effectively with NARA to solve the issue.